Algorysh/Networking-Tests/README.md

 # Networking-Tests

 ## What is this?
 A simple framework to test network protocols for Speed (Latency and Thrpt) and Reliability.
+It currently tests TCP vs UDP vs QUIC.
 ## How to do it?
 run `make` and then `make test`
 It'll automatically run the test, gradually scaling the load to 5000 simultaneous clients and save the results in `results/`